jamesleasure/2019SpringIT2750/DownloadInstructions.md

-# Day 1 - Visual Studio Code, Python, and GitHub Setup for IT 2750
+# Visual Studio Code, Python, and GitHub Setup for IT 2750

 ### Download Visual Studio Code